algorithmiaio/dev-center/README.md

 Need Help?
 Found a bug?
 ----------------

-If you find a bug, can't follow the documentation or have a question – [submit an issue!](https://github.com/algorithmiaio/dev-center/issues)
+If you find a bug, can't follow the documentation, or have a question -- please [submit an issue!](https://github.com/algorithmiaio/dev-center/issues)

 We will respond to you or reach out for more information as soon as possible.
 And, of course, feel free to submit pull requests with bug fixes or changes.